zeya2u9/PTPerf/PT_Measurements/website/W5/readme.txt

    - copy the browsertime_install.sh from this folder and run it
    $./browsertime_install.sh

-   It will automatically setup browsertime on your machine.
+   It will automatically set up browsertime on your machine.

 Raw_Data_Collection
 -------------------